 why did you wait thirty years to say them?
 Why didn't you start on day one and say

+'Hey, lady, there's so much more to do with your children.'"
 The answer is interesting.
 When the Rebbe first assumed the leadership of

 Chabad, he was x number of years away from Mashiach's coming.